yao-sheng/gitolite/Home.md

 The second part of the answer is that if you feel the need to donate, please donate to either the [VIM project](http://www.vim.org/sponsor/index.php) or the [Perl Foundation](http://donate.perlfoundation.org/), both of which I consider indispensable to my work.

 I have been using open source since 1995, both personally and at work, and until now have never actually given back in any significant way other than evangelism.
-Thus the third part of the answer is that you can actually donate to *any* FOSS project (other than projects that use Mono) that you think makes a big difference in your life, and, I will consider myself thanked adequately :-)
+Thus the third part of the answer is that you can actually donate to *any* FOSS project whose primary target OS is a free OS (i.e., projects whose primary target is Windows or Mac or indeed any proprietary OS, don't qualify) that you think makes a big difference in your life, and, I will consider myself thanked adequately :-)